Frequently Asked Questions

 To learn more about the role of the immune system and muramyl peptides in combatting strong diseases, like cancer, read this scholarly article here.

 What vegan or vegetarian supplements do you have for my pet?

 While humans can make the choice to be vegan or vegetarian, dogs and cats don't have that option.
 Many mammalian bodies can make taurine, an amino acid.
 The feline body cannot autonomously produce taurine, though it is an essential amino acid for cats.
 Because of this, cats are obligatory carnivores.
 They cannot survive long-term on a vegan or vegetarian diet.

 While the domestic dog is known to be an opportunistic omnivore, this is only because canines have evolved alongside humans for the past 10,000 years.
 Wolves, their direct descendants, are strictly carnivores.
 Dogs only evolved a few enzymes to break down carbohydrates due to their close proximity to humans and often heavily carbohydrate-based diet.
 However, dogs require meat protein for proper body function and overall health.
-They are not as efficient at utilizing vegetable proteins as humans.
+They are not as efficient at utilizing vegetable proteins as humans--though fruits and veggies offer excellent benefits as additions to a meat-based canine diet.
 Additionally, unlike humans, dogs don't grind their food; they chop.
-For more on how to choose the best food for your dog, read here.

 Ancient Arts recommends nutritious diets catered to your pet's individual needs and fed in moderation to promote optimal well-being.
 Nutritional consults are included in our Holistic Exams.